Still wondering if you really need a small wine cooler?

 My second wine cooler was a freestanding, 18-bottle, thermoelectric Ivation with dual temperature zones.
 I bought the Ivation brand on the recommendation of a sommelier at wine bar in Dallas.

 The cooling system was virtually silent and without vibration—as expected.
 But to me, temps always seemed too warm.
 I didn’t like the two-zone feature, as I always had a few “odd man out” bottles for the available rack space within a zone.
 And I REALLY didn’t like the styling, which brought to mind a late-1990s microwave I once plucked off a trash pile in a very upscale neighborhood.
 I sold the Ivation to a neighbor who loved it for fifty bucks.
 It’s still running two years later.
-This is what it looks like.
+This is what it looks like (in the 24-bottle capacity).
+Meh.

 Recently, I ended up buying a Whynter brand wine cooler from a local, and rather high-end, kitchen and patio place.
 I paid almost $600 and it conked out after three months.
 Cool name.
 The fridge, not so much.